Regine Olsen: End of engagement

 Olsen was crushed by the whole affair, soon falling ill as a result.
 Olsen was equally "in despair, utterly desperate" and angered, with Kierkegaard recalling how she "took out a small note on which there was something written by me which she used to carry in her breast; she took it out and quietly tore it into small pieces and said: ‘So after all, you have played a terrible game with me".
 Kierkegaard was equally distraught, being described as spending his nights crying in his bed without her.
 The story of the engagement became a source of gossip in Copenhagen, with Kierkegaard's flippant dismissal and apparently cruel seduction of Olsen becoming wildly exaggerated.
-Olsen's family reacted with a mixture of confusion, finding Kierkegaard's actions incomprehensible, to outright hatred for causing Olsen such pain, although Olsen's sister Cornelia believed that despite not understanding Kierkegaard's actions, she nevertheless believed him to be a good person.
+Olsen's family reacted with a mixture of confusion, finding Kierkegaard's actions incomprehensible, to outright hatred for causing Olsen such pain, although Olsen's sister Cornelia, despite not understanding Kierkegaard's actions, nevertheless believed him to be a good person.
 Kierkegaard would later beg for Olsen to forgive him for his actions.
 In a famous letter, he wrote, "Above all, forget the one who writes this; forgive someone who, whatever else, could not make a girl happy."

 Kierkegaard was so concerned that Olsen might actually destroy herself because she said she could not live without him that he tried to give her advice in his Fourth Upbuilding Discourse of 1844.
 He wanted her to be able to stand on her own with or without him.
 He asked her:

 Kierkegaard mentioned the concern that awoke his conscience in this Upbuilding Discourses and came to the conclusion that the power of forgiveness is a good and perfect gift from God.
 (See: Four Upbuilding Discourses, 1843, and: Love Will Hide a Multitude of Sins (See: Three Upbuilding Discourses, 1843.)